ksraj123/sentimentAnalysisApp/README.md

     git clone https://github.com/ksraj123/sentimentAnalysisApp.git

-Sign up [here](https://developer.aylien.com/signup) for the API key and ID create a `.env` file in the project root of the following format
+Sign up [here](https://developer.aylien.com/signup) for the API id and key then create a `.env` file in the project root of the following format

     API_ID=<API ID HERE>
     API_KEY=<API KEY HERE>